Rhino Baseball Central Illinois FAQ

 Dues cover all training aspects including; offseason training, facility membership, trainers, insurance, paid coaches for HS levels, etc.

-15u-17u position player dues: $510 initial payment (counts as August payment), $157.50 for September & October and $75 a month for November-July
+15u-17u position player dues: $510 initial payment (counts as August payment), $107.13 for September-July

-15u-17u pitcher only dues: $255 initial payment (counts as August payment), $78.75 for September & October and $37.50 a month for November-July
+15u-17u pitcher only dues: $255 initial payment (counts as August payment), $53.56 for September-July

 Yes, players in our program receive access to the facility for extra work whenever nothing is on our online schedule.